Hurricanes vs. Devils: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

 Hurricanes Advanced Stats

-- In their last 10 games, the Hurricanes have scored 0.9 more goals per game than their average on the season.
+- In their last 10 games, the Hurricanes' goals per game average is 0.9 higher than their season-long average.

-- The Hurricanes have given up the second-fewest goals in league action this season, 210 (2.6 per game).
+- The Hurricanes have given up the second-fewest goals in NHL action this season, 210 (2.6 per game).

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.